lobsangnet/lobsang.network/source/_drafts/hello-from-lobsang.md

 ---
-title: "Hello from Lobsang"
+title: Hello from Lobsang
 date: 2018-11-02 14:00:35
-tags:
+tags: lobsang
 ---

 This project was prototyped during the Node Knockout hackathon 2018.